+- Usually, when you have moved.

+- If you have Medi-Cal.

-- If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital.
+- If you are eligible for "Extra Help" with paying for your Medicare prescriptions.

+- If we violate our contract with you.

-Note: If you're in a drug management program, you may not be able to change plans.
+- If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - Note: If you're in a drug management program, you may not be able to change plans.
 Chapter 5, Section 10 tells you more about drug management programs.